NiklasPhabian/dissertation/C2_Software.md

 Though the user will have extracted only a small subset of the entire data by extracting only the intersecting bins, they are still faced with having to execute potentially trillions of spatial relation tests both to spatially subset and extract the data and to map the data to other geospatial objects.
 In most cases, this remains impossible, and even seemingly simple tasks such as clipping or cropping quickly become challenging in conventional geographic information systems and libraries such as QGIS, ArcGIS, PostGIS, R-Spatial, or `GeoPandas`.
 Since repositories are aware of these limitations, they will offer datasets in which the irregularly spaced locations of the observations are discretized into a (two-dimensional) grid subject to a sampling or aggregation function.
 In NASA terminology, those datasets are referred to as Level 3 products.
 The grid dimensions now function as an index and proxy to the geolocation of the observations.
 While it is often the only possible way for users to process remote sensing data that has been spatially discretized, this approach comes at a cost:

 1. The precision of the geolocation of remotely sensed observations may be orders of magnitude higher than the selected discretized grid resolution (e.g., MODIS geolocation is approximately 50 m at NADIR [@Wolfe2002], whereas data is gridded into 500 m cells).
 Thus, discretization introduces a significant loss of precision in geolocation.
 2. Since the repository performs discretization, the sampling function may be obscure, if not opaque to the users.
 This voids transparency and complicates the provenance trace.
 In some cases, users may favor a sampling function that differs from the one used to generate the gridded data.
-(A classic example may be that the MOD09GA sampling algorithm favors snow-free observation; being counterproductive if, e.g., snow-covered areas are investigated)
+(A classic example may be that the MOD09GA sampling algorithm favors snow-free observation; being counterproductive if, e.g., snow-covered areas are investigated).
 3. Not all remote sensing observations are available as gridded datasets (e.g., MODIS thermal anomalies MO/YD14*, VIIRS Day/Night band VNP02DNB), leaving those datasets inaccessible to users solely able to process gridded datasets.
 4. The gridded data is a redundant representation of the observations, meaning that information is duplicated and thus storage space wasted

 ![location of observations (red dots) vs. the discretized location (red parallelogram)](images/C2/observations_vs_cell.png)

 In summary: The goal of geospatial data analysis is to extract information about spatial objects, which is achieved by evaluating spatial relations, requiring spatial representations to be harmonized.
-However, data harmonization is tedious and not non-trivial because of the multitude of container formats and data representations.
+However, data harmonization is tedious and non-trivial because of the multitude of container formats and data representations.
 Finally, evaluating spatial relation tests on large volumes of irregularly spaced data is a disabling bottleneck, currently only circumventable by discretizing locations, resulting in decreased observation fidelity.

 > Frew note: Avoid using a "/" instead of "and" or "or".

 # Towards a solution
 The conflict between processibility and fidelity can only be resolved through technologies that can __performantly__ determine geospatial coincidence of extensive collections of irregularly spaced locations without needing data discretization.
-In this paper, I present a collection of software built around the Spatio Temporal Resolution Encoding (STARE) [ref Kuo], which drastically simplifies remote sensing data processing and empowers scientists to utilize the full fidelity of the data.
+In this paper, I present a collection of software built around the Spatio Temporal Resolution Encoding (STARE) [@Kuo2017; @Rilee2018; @Rilee2019; @Rilee2020a; @Rilee2021], which drastically simplifies remote sensing data processing and empowers scientists to utilize the full fidelity of the data.
 STARE serves as a harmonizing location representation allowing for cheap spatial relation tests between arbitrarily shaped geospatial objects.

 STARE is a universal geolocation encoding that obviates the need for gridding and resampling data.
-It is a geospatiotemporal indexing and representation scheme based on a hierarchical triangular mesh (HTM) [ref Szalay], which recursively subdivides the Earth's surface into nested quadtrees, allowing triangular regions ("trixels") as small as \SI{0.01}{\meter\squared} to be identified with a single integer value.
+It is a geospatiotemporal indexing and representation scheme based on a hierarchical triangular mesh (HTM) [@Kunszt2001; @Dutton1996; @Goodchild1992; @ Fekete1990a], which recursively subdivides the Earth's surface into nested quadtrees, allowing triangular regions ("trixels") as small as \SI{0.01}{\meter\squared} to be identified with a single integer value.
 The nesting properties of STARE trixels are an elegant solution for aligning multi-resolution Earth science data.
 The geospatial coincidence between two trixels can be evaluated by comparing their paths in the STARE tree structure.
 STARE allows not only to express the location of a point/location (including its spatial uncertainty or resolution) but also arbitrarily shaped areas (polygons) through a trixel tessellation.
 The resolution is encoded into the STARE index, making it possible to evaluate spatial coincidences of data of differing and/or varying resolutions.
-This is a required feature to express the location of, e.g., instantaneous fields-of-view (IFOVs) of wide-scan swath data, which is characterized by considerable variations of the footprints of pixels at nadir vs. the footprint of pixels at the end of a scan.
+This is a required feature to express the location of, e.g., instantaneous fields-of-view (iFOVs) of wide-scan swath data, which is characterized by considerable variations of the footprints of pixels at nadir vs. the footprint of pixels at the end of a scan.
 Data represented with STARE thus becomes interoperable without resampling and gridding. [@Rilee2021] describes the underlying principles of STARE and the reference implementation of the STARE API, which is exposed through Python bindings in the PySTARE library.

 ![Evaluating the spatial coincidence of two HTM trixels is achieved by comparing their paths in the tree structure.](images/C2/STARE.png)